The Oklahoma City Police Department offers rewarding law enforcement careers to men and women interested in becoming Police Officers.

-*Preference is given to applicants that have 60 or more college credit
+*Preference is given to applicants that have military service.

 The goal of the Oklahoma City Police Department is to select the best possible applicants for employment.
 Therefore, advancement through the application process is based on each applicant’s abilities and competitive attributes.

 Applications can be downloaded from the internet or picked up at any of the following locations:

 Oklahoma City, OK 73120